kahyanw/Y3-Final-Year-Project/README.md

 # Y3-Final-Year-Project

 The aim of my project is to obtain the best subsetof genes that distinct the classification of AML and ALL.
-I will be applying the idea of symbots toconduct a solution search to find the best fitted subset.
+I will be applying the idea of symbots to conduct a solution search to find the best fitted subset.

 A symbot as described in this paper are simulations of three-dimensional robots in a 2D space, taking the form of artificial life.
 The symbot has wheels that facilitates movement around